udos86/ng-dynamic-forms/README.md

 > **When should I not use NG Dynamic Forms?**

-Whenever you need to implement only simple forms or extremely individual form layouts / form control configurations.
+Whenever you need to implement really simple forms or extremely individual form layouts / form control configurations.

 > **Does NG Dynamic Forms support custom form controls?**

 No, not out of the box.
-You'd have to create your own UI package in order to achieve this.
+You'd have to create your own UI template / package in order to achieve this.

 > **Are there any other dynamic forms libraries for Angular?**